Definition of a Bicycle

 NOTE: The information provided by most of the manufacturers of these lawn mower, chainsaw or brushcutter engines indicates that they far exceed the 200 Watt limit."

-Bicycle Network Tasmania believes that petrol-powered bikes should be banned from sharing our roads and paths for safety reasons, in line with the interpretation in the Tasmanian Government's Power-assisted Pedal Cycles information sheet, and with the decision made in NSW.
+Bicycle Network Tasmania believes that petrol-powered bikes should be banned from sharing our roads and paths for safety reasons, in line with the interpretation in the Tasmanian Government's Power-assisted Pedal Cycles information sheet, and in line with the decision made in NSW.

 Since 1 October 2014, all petrol-powered bicycles have been banned on NSW roads and road-related areas such as footpaths, shared paths, cycle ways and cycle paths.
 The ban includes bicycles that:

 - Have had a petrol-powered engine attached after purchase

 - Were bought with an attached petrol-powered engine